 How we store data

-Almost all the data is stored electronically and protected by password.
+Almost all the data is stored electronically and is securely protected.
 Where this is stored remotely (cloud storage) this is also secure with limited access granted to a limited number of persons and on strict terms.